top of page

 LOCAL FIREWISE GROUPS

 Berkeley Firewise.
-A platform for Firewise leaders. https://www.berkeleyfirewise.org
+A platform for Firewise leaders in Berkeley.

 Berkeley Firewise Alliance.
-An informal alliance of hillside Firewise groups dedicated to helping interested residents form their own neighborhood groups. https://www.berkeleyfirewisealliance.org
+An informal alliance of Berkeley hillside Firewise groups dedicated to helping interested residents form their own neighborhood groups.

 CITY OF BERKELEY/BERKELEY FIRE DEPARTMENT

-City of Berkeley Preparing for Wildfire. https://berkeleyca.gov/safety-health/fire/preparing-property-wildfire The city also maintains a website to help the community prepare for wildfire and evacuations.
+City of Berkeley Preparing for Wildfire The city of Berkeley also maintains a website to help the community prepare for wildfire and evacuations.

 NONPROFIT PROGRAMS

-The BFSC is a nonprofit 501c3 organization, whose goal is to prevent catastrophic urban fires.
+Berkeley Firesafe Council (BFSC).
+The BFSC is a nonprofit 501(c)(3) nonprofit organization, whose goal is to prevent catastrophic urban fires.
 Its efforts have focused on fuel reduction, that is, removing and/or cleaning up the understory of all the eucalyptus groves in Berkeley.
 BFSC is a member of the California Firesafe Councils.
 It has a record of supporting the work of neighborhood Firewise groups.

 PROGRAMS, STUDIES, PLANS IN PROGRESS